codingJWilliams/ascii-to-binary/README.md

 ## Prerequisites
 * [Python 3](https://www.python.org/downloads/)
 ## Installation
-1.Download the pytion program
+1\.
+Right click on the ascii to binary.py file and select save link as

-2.Open the program in python
+2\.
+If promted to by your browser give the downlaod a name 3\.
+Open the program in python

-3.Click run
+4\.
+Click run
 ## Uninstalling
 1.Delete the python program